JakeHamblin/hackathon-2025/README.md

 - Carter Mansell
 - Tyler Sowards

-## Scope

-- Gamey
-- Docker
-- Containerized
--

 ## Goal

-Build a three step example of the piano staircase.
+Build a three step example of the piano staircase in homage to the Boffin project.
 Use HC-SR04 ultrasonic sensors.
 Use a Raspberry Pi connected to HC-SR04 sensors.

+Have Fun!

+## Future Imrovements
+1. Sleep mode and have motion sensor turn on the system.
+2. Audio Uploader - allow more customization of sounds playing from each step

 ## Two Minute Commercial Video